Technology Access and Adoption in Seattle

 Welcome to our profile on how Seattle residents use information and communications technology

 Our latest report is the fourth time since 2000 that this research has been done.
-It covers Internet and mobile access, interest in high speed Internet, barriers to access, cable customer and education needs, civic engagement, use of social media and more, Over 2600 very diverse residents participated in a random telephone survey, an online survey, or focus groups.
+It covers Internet and mobile access, interest in high speed Internet, barriers to access, cable customer and education needs, civic engagement, use of social media and more.
+Over 2600 very diverse residents participated in a random telephone survey, an online survey, or as part of a focus group.

 Sample of findings: